nathanolah/token-tracker/README.md

 SFWRTECH 4SA3 - Software Architecture - Project

-This project has been developed to showcase the design patterns covered throughout the McMaster University course.
+This project has been developed to showcase the design patterns covered throughout the software architecture course at McMaster University course.

 ## Environment Requirement